This Help File Page was last Modified on 05/23/2019

 ✓To be Invoiced for their Recurring Revenue for different purposes such as:

-•Therefore, these Automatic Billing Groups provide the capability to establish Multiple Billing Cycles within the same Month (enabling automatic invoicing of different sets of Subscribers at different times throughout the Month - which is particularly helpful for those companies having a large number of Accounts), and for Semi-Monthly Billing, Monthly Billing, billing Subscribers who pay by Credit Card separately from those that want their Invoice sent via e-mail, and most importantly - for any combination of all of the above!
+•Therefore, these Automatic Billing Groups provide the capability to establish Multiple Billing Cycles within the same Month (enabling automatic invoicing of different sets of Subscribers at different times throughout the Month - which is particularly helpful for those companies having a large number of Accounts), and for Semi-Monthly Billing, Monthly Billing, billing Subscribers who pay by Credit Card versus EFT, who are billed using a different Payment Gateway and who are billed separately from those that want their Invoice sent via e-mail, and most importantly - for any combination of all of the above!

 •Automatic Billing Groups do not restrict any other Recurring Revenue Billing capabilities such as automatically billing Subscribers with multiple locations and billing on a Monthly, Bi-Monthly, Quarterly, Semi-Annual, Annual and Bi-Annual basis for both Recurring Revenue that continues indefinitely, and for fixed period billings (for time-payments of installations charges and/or Fixed Term leases and any other contractual obligations with a finite length).

-❑If you plan on billing Recurring Revenue using this Recurring Billing Cycles feature (where different groups of Subscribers may be billed at different times throughout the Month):
+❑If you plan on billing Recurring Revenue using this Recurring Billing Cycles feature (where different groups of Subscribers may be billed at different times and in different ways throughout the Month):

 Bill Recurring Revenue in Cycles?